umpirsky/country-list/README.md

 Where Does the Data Come From?
 ------------------------------

+For now, I have implemented two data importers:

+* ICU (imports data from [ICU](http://site.icu-project.org/))
+* CLDR (imports data from [CLDR](http://cldr.unicode.org/))

-Data is fetched using Symfony Locale component.
-Locale component uses  [ICU data files](http://source.icu-project.org/repos/icu/icu/trunk/source/data/) for country and locale list.
-So, if country list changes in the future, it will be very easy to update country list.
+So, if country list changes in the future, it will be very easy to update our country list.